-Mexican cocktails are sensational summer drinks.
+Mexican cocktails like the Paloma are sensational summer drinks.
 Of course, the classic Margarita is the most famous cocktail export.
 But that doesn't mean some others aren't equally as good.

 And one of these drinks that can absolutely keep up with the Margarita is the Paloma cocktail.
 At least if you can handle a bit of fruity bitterness.

 This refreshing and palatable cooler has some serious grapefruit notes. -A flavor that beautifully complements clear, crisp Tequila and lime juice.
-The resulting drink is another delightful way to enjoy Tequila without having to go for the ordinary shot.
+The resulting drink is another delightful way to enjoy Tequila without having to resort to the ordinary shot.

 Read on to find out when the Paloma got invented and how to make this brilliant Tequila cocktail at home.

 The Paloma is made of Tequila, grapefruit soda, fresh grapefruit, agave syrup, and lime juice.
 And with a bit of attention to detail in regards to the ingredients, you get a truly sensational drink.

 Best Tequila for the Paloma

 If you're familiar with the Agave spirit, you know that there different types of Tequila.
 The range goes from unaged silver Tequilas to Reposados to Añejo and Extra Anejo Tequila.

 Traditionally a Paloma is made with silver Tequila, also called Blanco Tequila.
 And to me, that continues to be the best choice for a proper Paloma.